miguelfrde/miguelfrde.github.io/about/index.md

 	<tr>
 		<td class='table-left'>Work</td>
 		<td>
-		    <b>Oracle intern</b>
+		    <b>Oracle intern (Aug 2013 - Jun 2014)</b>
 		    <br>Conacyt-Oracle-ITESO research project "Databases for real time applications and business intelligence".
 		    Half of the time I worked on that project, I was part of the QA development team in Timesten.
 I worked with some Perl scripts and ODBC tests.
 		    The other half of the time, I worked with RDMA using the Verbs API.
-(August 2013 - June 2014)
 		    <br><br>
-		    <b>Research assistant</b>
+		    <b>Research assistant (Jan 2013 - Jun 2013</b>
-		    <br>Worked with Dr. Hugo Iván Piza on parallel genetic algorithms and neural networks (January 2013 - June 2013)
+		    <br>Worked with Dr. Hugo Iván Piza on parallel genetic algorithms and neural networks.
 		</td>
 	</tr>
 	<tr>